Assisted Macroscopic Quantumness: Results

-for the system ancilla-target-Alice.
-Here, the states $\hat{\tau}_{\vs A;\rm ud}$ and $\hat{\upsilon}_{\vs A;\rm ud}$ represent Alice's state after decoherence.
-We note that a detailed description of the internal constituents of Alice and the decoherence dynamics resulting in the states $\hat{\tau}_{\vs A;\rm ud}$ and $\hat{\upsilon}_{\vs A;\rm ud}$ are unnecessary.
-The only requirement is that $\hat{\tau}_{\vs A;\rm ud}$ and $\hat{\upsilon}_{\vs A;\rm ud}$ encode some information about Alice's perception of her measurement outcomes.
-One might naively conclude that, just like the classic Wigner's friend example with decoherence, it does not make any difference where they place the system-apparatus cut.
-In the following, however, we show that this is not the case anymore in our example.
+where $\ket{\Psi_\pm}_{\vs {at}} {=} (\ket{01}_{\vs {at}}\pm\ket{10}_{\vs {at}})/\sqrt{2}$.
+Here, the subscripts $\vs{a}$, $\vs{t}$, and $\vs{m}$ label the three modes.
+In contrast to the standard Wigner's friend experiment, we now allow the state to interact with the environment inside the lab, which, from Alice's point of view, leads to dephasing of the state within the partition $(\vs{at}|\vs{m})$.
+In other words, we assume decoherence relative to the system that will eventually be measured by the macroscopic observer, while making the empirically justified assumption that the coherence between the remaining qubit systems can be maintained.
+This can happen, for instance, via the subsystem $\vs{m}$ interacting unitarily with {\it inaccessible} ancillae modes (environment), as is considered in the standard approaches to open systems.
+We emphasize, however, that the details of the decoherence process is not relevant to the argument to follow.
+The resulting state after decoherence is given by

-Consider the particularly interesting case where $p{=}1/2$ in Eq.~\eqref{GHZ}.
-Then, we note that in Eq.~\eqref{atm}, there is no entanglement between any two of the qubits, i.e., within partitions $(\vs a|\vs t)$, $(\vs a|\vs m)$, and $(\vs m|\vs t)$, as the marginal states are maximally mixed.
-However, despite the state being mixed, Alice finds out that her state is entangled within partitions $(\vs{am}|\vs t)$ and $(\vs a|\vs{tm})$, implying that two of the qubits are entangled with the other qubit in these particular partitions.
-To show this, we choose negativity as a convex (distillable) entanglement monotone, defined as~\cite{Vidal2002}
+A crucial observation at this point is that the state assigned by Alice features no entanglement between any pair of qubits, i.e.\ within partitions $(\vs a|\vs t)$, $(\vs a|\vs m)$, and $(\vs m|\vs t)$.
+Nonetheless, Alice finds that her state is entangled within partitions $(\vs{am}|\vs t)$ and $(\vs a|\vs{tm})$, implying that two of the qubits are entangled with the other qubit in these particular partitions.
+To see this, consider the negativity as a convex (distillable) entanglement monotone, defined as~\cite{Vidal2002}